Unit of study description for 2015

 PUBH5308 Health Workforce Policy Analysis

-Credit points: 2 Teacher/Coordinator: Professor Deborah Schofield, Michelle Cunich Session: Int October Classes: 1x 2day workshop Assessment: Assignment on a selected health workforce policy analysis topic (100%) Campus: Camperdown/Darlington Mode of delivery: Block Mode
+Credit points: 2 Teacher/Coordinator: Professor Deborah Schofield, Michelle Cunich Session: Intensive October Classes: Weekly on-line plus compulsory attendance at one day workshop.
+Assessment: Assignment on a selected health workforce policy analysis topic (100%) Mode of delivery: Block mode

 Australia's Health Workforce, Productivity Commission Research Report, 2005 Available at: http://www.pc.gov.au/study/healthworkforce/finalreport/index.html